 Ingredients

 - 1 Black chicken (Silkie Chicken) Asians usually like to give their chicken a salt rub before washing it off.
 The USDA however advises against washing meat before cooking.
-(See notes about blanching)
+(See notes about blanching.)
+You can use a scissors to cut the neck and feet off the chicken carcass.
+Add these to the soup to boil too.
+(Cutting them exposes the bone which helps to make the soup a little more gelatinous (gives it a better texture.))

 - 6 dried shiitake mushrooms Soaked for 30 minutes in hot water before cooking.
 After soaking, remove the stems but add them & the mushroom caps to the pot of soup along with the soaking water.

 - 5 dried scallops Soak for 30 minutes in hot water first- add to pot of soup along with the soaking water.
-Substitute: dried conch or dried squid
+Substitute: dried conch or dried squid, or 1 of these conpoy substitutes

-- 3 jujubes or red dates, seeds removed Substitute: 2 honey dates
+- 3 jujubes Seeds removed.
+Substitute: 2 honey dates

 - 10 + 1 Cups Water